-These are easily among the most-asked (and repeatedly asked) questions we hear from patients considering Breast Augmentation surgery.
+These are easily among the most-asked questions we hear from patients considering breast augmentation surgery.

-For a lot of reasons, the better question would be; WHAT’S THE BEST SIZE AND SHAPE FOR ME?
+For a lot of reasons, the better question would be: What’s the best size and shape for me?
 Do you see the difference?
-We’ll try to explain why this is so important, and give you some guidelines for making this personal choice.
+We’ll try to explain why this is so important and provide you with some guidelines for making this personal choice.

 - Do you have a small, medium, or large body frame?